Home » A Woman’s Guide to Cold Weather Hiking; Clothes, Gear, & Tips

 ❄️💦 Remember that snow turns to water.
 You want this last outer jacket to be waterproof or water-resistant.

-Another Top Rated Pick: 🏆 Patagonia Nano Puff Jacket ($239) Pictured above.
-Comes in multiple colors! 💙 This is another “Top Rated” women’s hiking jacket at REI.
-The Nano Puff is a hiking classic and you can trust it to keep you warm.
-It’s been a favorite of mine for years!
+Another Top Rated Pick: ⬆️ 🏆 Patagonia Nano Puff Jacket Pictured above.
+Another “Top Rated” women’s hiking jacket at REI.
+The Nano Puff is a hiking classic, and you can trust it to keep you warm.
+It’s been a go-to of mine for years!

--I know it’s expensive but I’ve owned the Acr’teryx it for 5+ years now.
+-I know it’s expensive, but I’ve owned the Acr’teryx it for 5+ years now.
 I can trust it in the bitter cold of New England!
+With the Patagonia thick fleece underneath (mid-layer), you won’t need a big puffy jacket!
 The only hike I did not wear it on was the winter hike up Mount Washington.

-💬 Final thought because jackets are important!
-Go for the Arc’teryx for warmth without the bulk.
-The Patagonia is another amazing option but it is more of a boxy fit.
+💬 Final thought: Go for the Arc’teryx for warmth without the bulk.
+The Patagonia is great as well if you like a puff jacket.

 5. Pants for Cold Weather or Snow